-The aout format generates a .out object files, in the form used by early Linux systems.
-(These differ from other a .out object files in that the magic number in the first four bytes of the file is different.
-Also, some implementations of a .out, for example NetBSD's, support position-independent code, which Linux's implementation doesn't.)
+The aout format generates a.out object files, in the form used by early Linux systems (current Linux systems use ELF, see section 6.5.)
+These differ from other a.out object files in that the magic number in the first four bytes of the file is different; also, some implementations of a.out, for example NetBSD's, support position-independent code, which Linux's implementation does not.